bloombergs/BloodCellSegmentation_Unet/README.md

 # BloodCellSegmentation_Unet
-I implements a U-Net architecture for the segmentation of blood cells from microscopy images using a dataset of blood cell images with their corresponding masks.The model is trained using a dataset of cell images and their binary segmentation masks, where the goal is to create new segmentation mask from unseen image.
+I implemented a U-Net architecture for the segmentation of blood cells from microscopy images using a dataset of blood cell images with their corresponding masks.The model is trained using a dataset of cell images and their binary segmentation masks, where the goal is to create new segmentation mask from unseen image.

 Dataset = Blood Cell Segmentation Dataset (https://www.kaggle.com/datasets/jeetblahiri/bccd-dataset-with-mask)